Awelie/Awelie/README.md

 I'm Amélie Jacob--Guizon, <br>

-🌱 Currently in the second year of a master's degree in cognitive sciences in Nancy<br>
-💻 Working on apprenticeship at Docaposte Applicam in Metz as UX Designer and Front end web developer<br>
+💻 Working in Sherbrooke as a Lead UX Designer<br>
-🏠 Based in France<br>
+🏠 Based in Sherbrooke<br>
 📫 How to reach me: linkedin.com/in/amélie-jacob-guizon